Simon & Schuster – 2026 Publishing Prologue

 Contemporary Literary Publishing Lab – Writer's Match

 NYU’s College of Arts and Sciences offers month-long summer writing retreats in Florence and Paris, open to any applicants currently enrolled in an undergraduate or graduate program.
 Participants focus on one of three genres—Fiction, Creative Nonfiction, or Poetry—and attend daily workshops and craft seminars.
 Florence offers Fiction and Poetry, while Paris offers all three.
 The NYU course credit from these programs may be transferable to other institutions, based on the participant.
 The Paris program runs from June 22 to July 18, 2026, and the Florence program runs from May 25-June 20; housing and meals are included in the tuition for both.
-Applications are NOW OPEN, with a priority deadline of February 1, 2026.
-NYU CAS encourages interested students to join their mailing list here, and to direct questions to cas.summerabroad@nyu.edu.
-This page has more information on their application process.
+The priority deadline has passed; general applications are due March 1.

 Summer School in Italy – Poesiæuropa